 }

-should be a function that calculates the log-likelihood of the observed data given the latent state variables.
-It must contain the arguments y
+The function log_likelihood_fn should be a function that calculates the log-likelihood of the observed data given the latent state variables.
+It must contain the arguments y for the data and particles.
+Time dependency can be implemented by giving a t argument in transition_fn and log_likelihood_fn.

 }